 B2B content marketing isn’t something that can switch on and off at will.
 Rather, it is a process that you need to be committed to by experimenting and testing on a regular basis.
 Even with effective planning, you may end up creating content that doesn’t resonate with your readers, which is perfectly fine.

 There will be times when your efforts may not give you favorable results.
 Instead of seeing this as a failure, you need to see it as an opportunity to understand your target audience and their needs.
 How?
-By tracking your metrics and understanding how you can improve your content.
+By tracking your benchmarks, metrics and understanding how you can improve your content.

 Initially, you’ll see more negative results than positive.
 Without critical data on hand and the needed facts, this is understandable.
 But once you begin to experiment with various types of content and different styles, you’ll no longer be dependent on assumptions.